AztecProtocol/aztec-packages/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 - Private data must not be returned to an app, unless the user authorises it.

 ## Validation: preventing execution of malicious bytecode
-- A node should check that some purported bytecode for a particular contract address matches the data in the contract tree.
+- A node should check that the bytecode provided by an application for a given app matches the leaf in the contract tree to ensure that user doesn't execute unplanned code which might access their notes.

-## Fuzz Testing?
+## Fuzz Testing

-## Formal Verification?
+## Formal Verification

+An investigation into how formal verification techniques might improve the security of Aztec software.

 ## P2P network